Close Banner

 Bougie on a Budget - How to Save on Souvenirs at Disneyland - Pin Trading

-Pin trading has become a huge trend over the years and is extremely popular across both coasts as well as international Disney parks.
+Pin trading has become a huge trend over the years.
+It is extremely popular across both coasts as well as international Disney parks.
 Pins are fun and interactive trinkets and for some even a great hobby!
 Rather than purchasing individual pins for $10-15, our family likes to buy the pin sets.
 The sets usually come with about 5-6 pins for around $30-35.
-Buy a batch of secondhand pins for cheap online that you can bring to the parks and trade with cast members and other guests (just make sure you're getting real Disney Parks pins and not fake ones).
+Buy a batch of secondhand pins for cheap online.
+Bring them to the parks to trade with cast members and other guests.
+(Just make sure you're getting real Disney Parks pins and not fake ones.)

 At different locations throughout the parks, you'll see cork boards with pins displayed.
 These are the Pin Trading boards meant for guests to use!
 If you see one you like, ask a cast member to trade for one you currently have.
 Tad and Lily like to wear their pins on lanyards and fanny packs so everyone can see them.